 There are no special requirements as to how such accounts should be created.
 You use the same interface to create and manage accounts for all services supported by PortaBilling® (H323, SIP).
 Thereafter accounts can use H323, SIP or SIP & H323 services, depending on their product’s rating table.
-So if you plan for accounts with a certain product to be able to login to the SIP server and make outgoing calls, be sure to include the PortaSIP® node with the appropriate tariff in the rating table (Usage Charges tab) for this product.
+So, if you plan for accounts with a certain product to be able to log in to the SIP server and make outgoing calls, be sure to include the PortaSIP® node with the appropriate tariff in the rating entry (Usage charges panel) for this product.

 Database size continually increases, thus affecting system performance: longer PDD (Post Dial Delay), longer response time on web interface pages related to xDRs (rate upload, xDR browser, invoicing) etc. Large xDRs tables also increase database query execution time. xDR Cleanup procedure is periodically executed on your system to ensure the smooth operation.
 By default the execution is scheduled for every day during your off-peak hours.

 The maximum period for keeping xDRs depends on your requirements.
+You can specify the desired period for keep_month option on the Configuration server.
 We recommend keeping xDRs for the period that corresponds to the maximum period you need to generate reports plus an additional month.
 Thus, if you only need monthly reports, keeping the xDRs for 2 months will be sufficient.